-- The number of operations processed by this server as master. - The number of operations processed by this server as master that were successful. - The number of operations processed by this server as master that failed to validate. - The number of operations processed by this server as master that failed to apply. - The average amount of time taken (in milliseconds) by this server to process operations as the master. - The maximum amount of time taken (in milliseconds) by this server to process an operation as the master.
+- The number of operations processed by this server as master that failed to validate. - The number of operations processed by this server as master that failed to apply. - The average amount of time taken (in milliseconds) by this server to process operations as the master. - The maximum amount of time taken (in milliseconds) by this server to process an operation as the master.